Physical Therapy Guide to Knee Pain

 How Can a Physical Therapist Help?

-Based on the findings of your evaluation, your physical therapist will develop a customized rehabilitation program to ensure a safe return to your desired activities.
+Your physical therapist will develop a personalized rehabilitation program for your condition.
+This program can help you safely return to your desired activities.
 Some general treatment techniques may include:

 How Can a Physical Therapist Help Before & After Surgery?